Jimmy Awards

 The National High School Musical Theatre Awards, more commonly known as the Jimmy Awards, are awards given annually to recognize musical theatre performances by high school students in the United States.
 Two main awards are given each year, Best Performance by an Actress and Best Performance by an Actor.

-Performers qualify as nominees by winning a regional competition in one of approximately 40 participating theatres across the country.
+Performers qualify as nominees by winning a regional competition in one of 51 participating regional awards programs across the country.
 Nominees travel to New York City to perform at a talent showcase held on Broadway.
 Winners and finalists receive a scholarship (in 2019, winners received $25,000 scholarships).
 Winners and nominees have often gone on to significant careers in musical theatre, such as Eva Noblezada, Reneé Rapp, Ryan McCartan and Andrew Barth Feldman, who went on to starring roles in Broadway productions.
-The Jimmys have been described by the New York Times as "The Tonys, for teenagers."
+The Jimmys have been described by The New York Times as "The Tonys, for teenagers."

 History

 The Jimmy Awards were inspired by the Gene Kelly Awards, an award given by the Pittsburgh Civic Light Opera since 1991, honoring musical theatre productions put on by high schools in the Pittsburgh area.
 Van Kaplan, the executive producer of the Pittsburgh Civic Light Opera, pitched the idea of creating a nationwide version of the awards to the Nederlander Organization.
 The two organizations founded the new award, naming it after the Broadway producer and theatre owner James ("Jimmy") M. Nederlander.
 The first Jimmy Awards were held in 2009 at NYU's Skirball Center for the Performing Arts, with 32 contestants from 16 regions.
 The 2010 awards were held at the Marquis Theatre, with all subsequent shows held at the Minskoff Theatre.

 The awards became a success, in part due to growing popularity online of videos of performances from the award show (particularly the show's signature medleys).
 In 2012, PBS released a three-part documentary series, Broadway Or Bust, following the nominees of the Jimmy Awards that year.
 In 2014, The Broadway League Foundation (the charitable arm of The Broadway League, which produces the Tony Awards) took over the management of the Jimmy awards.
 The number of participating regional theatres has increased over time, reaching a high of 43 regional competitions (and 86 nominees) in 2019.

 The 2020 awards were cancelled due to the COVID-19 pandemic.
 The 2021 awards were presented virtually.

+In 2024, the Jimmy Awards celebrated its 15th Anniversary, with many alumni returning to the event to present and sing with the nominees.